mblazonry/mBlazonrySupport/Components/INSTALLATION.md

 	![UserModel Condition](https://d2r1vs3d9006ap.cloudfront.net/s3_images/1414438/RackMultipart20160512-14020-x550fw-CurrentUser_Model.png)

-## Component setup  ##
+## Timer Component setup  ##

 1. Set the Timer's properties as appropriate for your situation.

-2. Important: the "Actions" tab is where you will be tying the timer events in with Action Framework items. **Be sure** to fill those in and fire the events.
+2. Important: the "Actions" tab is where you will be tying timer events to Action Framework items. **Be sure** to fill those in and fire the events!

-ex: we have popups that display when the timer is started and stopped, inside of which we have buttons leveraging Action Framework to update other models and save the recorded start/end times.
+	ex: in my  Org, we have popups that display the timer start and stopp times.
+Inside of those we have buttons which leverage Action Framework to update other models and save recorded start/end times.